gluten-free diet

 Benefits of a Gluten-Free Diet

 For those who suffer from medical conditions that force them to follow this diet, it is more of a necessity than anything else; it is even part of the treatment.
-However, for those who do not suffer from any disease that requires this diet, carrying it out is a matter of will and a change of style of life.
+However, for those who do not suffer from any disease that requires this diet, carrying it out is a matter of will and a change in lifestyle of life.

 Patients with celiac disease or gluten sensitivity experience marked improvement within a few days, especially in abdominal distension and pain.